-The purpose of this Health and Safety Plan (HASP) is to establish personnel protection standards and mandatory safety practices and procedures for remediation activities under Contract No. FA8903-04-D-8675 Task Order 0031, Remedial Actions at Seneca Army Depot Activity (SEDA), Romulus, New York.
-This plan assigns responsibilities, establishes standard operating procedures, and provides for contingencies that may arise during anticipated field work related to the planned remedial actions.
-Ultimately, the scope of the work performed under this contract is expected to include remedial actions at seven historic solid waste management units and demolition of 12 buildings at the Seneca Army Depot, Romulus, New York:
+The purpose of this Health and Safety Plan (HASP) is to establish personnel protection standards and mandatory safety practices and procedures for remediation activities under contract FA-8903-04-D-8675 at the Seneca Army Depot Activity (SEDA), Romulus, New York.
+This plan assigns responsibilities, establishes standard operating procedures, and provides for contingencies that may arise during field work related to remediation activities occurring at the Ash Landfill Operable Unit (SEADs-3, 6, 8, 14, and 15), the Fire Training and Demonstration Pad (SEAD-25), and the Fire Training Pit and Area (SEAD-26) at Seneca Army Depot, Romulus, New York.
+The standard operating procedures and safety practices presented in this plan shall be followed by all personnel conducting work at the SEDA.